 I now turn to the estimation of the effect of parental incarceration on children's educational attainment.
-I restrict attention to parental incarceration that occurs between ages 0 and 14, and only study cohorts born between 1990 and 2007, so that they are both young and old enough to appear in the educational attainment data, which I observe from 2005 to 2016.
-I consider only incarceration cases in households in which the person incarcerated was the parent of the child and not another household member.20
+I restrict attention to children who were ages 0 to 14 at the time of parental incarceration, and born between 1990 and 2007, this ensures that children both young and old enough to appear in the educational attainment data, which I observe from 2005 to 2016.
+I consider only incarceration cases in households in which the person incarcerated was the parent of the child and any other household member.21 in terciles: low $(0.7 < P_c < 0.88)$, medium $(0.88 < P_c < 0.9)$ and high $(0.9 < P_c < 1)$ conviction levels.
+Second, I pool the data and add a second degree polynomial on P_c with interaction terms.
+This last estimate can be interpreted as an average effect across the different conviction thresholds.
+The first three columns of tables 6 and 7 have the regressions for the split sample, and the forth one has the pooled regression.